david-fried/Analyzing-Budget-And-Election-Data/README.md

 # python-challenge

-Had to Zip the PyPoll folder contents because the budget data file is huge.
+Had to Zip the PyPoll folder contents because the election data file is huge.